terencecraig/grll_claude-code-action/README.md

 ## Cloud Providers

-You can authenticate with Claude using any of these methods:
+You can authenticate with Claude using any of these three methods:

 1. Direct Anthropic API (default)
-2. **OAuth authentication for Claude Max subscribers** (new in this fork)
-3. Amazon Bedrock with OIDC authentication
+2. Amazon Bedrock with OIDC authentication
-4. Google Vertex AI with OIDC authentication
+3. Google Vertex AI with OIDC authentication

 For detailed setup instructions for AWS Bedrock and Google Vertex AI, see the [official documentation](https://docs.anthropic.com/en/docs/claude-code/github-actions#using-with-aws-bedrock-%26-google-vertex-ai).